YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/Checklist - Creating Software Documentation.md

   - [ ] Any input file formats are described (example file format included is ideal).
   - [ ] Any output file formats are described.

+##### Code comments
+- "Comments in your source code are also a part of the documentation" process
+- Remember comments in your code is not just for users, and collaborators but for your future you

+---

 ### GUI tool items

   - [ ] All buttons are described.
   - [ ] All parameters are described and defaults explained.
   - [ ] Any input file formats are described (example file format included is ideal).
   - [ ] Any output file formats are described.

+---

 ## [Code documentation](https://jhudatascience.org/Documentation_and_Usability/creating-clarifying-code-comments.html)

 - [ ] The code has a healthy amount of comments -- particularly in places where the code is “quirky.”

+---

 ## [Feedback](https://jhudatascience.org/Documentation_and_Usability/obtaining-user-feedback.html)

 - [ ] The user is given a clear avenue of where to direct questions or report bugs.
+##### User feedback mechanism
+- Documentation should allow users to report bugs and feedback
+- You should respond to this feedback regularly

+---

 ## Overall items

 - [ ] No broken links.
   - [ ] [Implement a way to get an alert about broken links.](https://jhudatascience.org/Documentation_and_Usability/how-to-keep-your-documentation-up-to-date.html#make-sure-links-work)
 - [ ] [The documentation has been kept up to date with any updates to the code.](https://jhudatascience.org/Documentation_and_Usability/how-to-keep-your-documentation-up-to-date.html#how-to-keep-your-documentation-up-to-date)
 - [ ] [Visuals are used to clearly communicate complicated concepts where possible.](https://jhudatascience.org/Documentation_and_Usability/lessons-we-should-borrow-from-user-designers.html#general-principles-about-user-friendliness)
 - [ ] [Reading patterns are utilized where possible.](https://jhudatascience.org/Documentation_and_Usability/lessons-we-should-borrow-from-user-designers.html#general-principles-about-user-friendliness)
 - [ ] Jargon is avoided!
+- [ ] Confirm inclusivity in selections
+- [ ] Confirm consitently using sytle guidelines

+---

 ## Versions